Vikascoder1/Summarizer-app/README.md

 **Solution**: Added comprehensive error handling to catch and manage exceptions, providing informative error messages to users while maintaining application stability.

-## Conclusion

-The Document Summarizer application successfully demonstrates the integration of NLP capabilities within a Streamlit app to provide document summarization services.
-Through iterative development and optimization, the application effectively handles various document formats and offers a robust user experience.

-For further improvements, future iterations could explore more efficient models or offer additional features, such as summarization customization or integration with cloud storage solutions.

 ************************************************************

 # Bibliography